Skip to main content

 I took a bus trip to Mt.
 Elbrus.
 It seemed very cheap at only $15 for the whole day including a three or four hour drive each way.
 It was only when I got there that I discovered that the chairlifts to get up it were about $10 for each thousand metres, but by that time it was a bit late to change my mind and I could afford all but the last little bit.
 I had a lovely translator on the bus - red haired Vera from Karelia who looked a lot like Bridget Jones in the film Bridget Jones's Diary.
 Sorry, can't find your picture at the moment Vera, but I'll put it in when I find out where it went).

-To get you warmed up - i.e. to make sure you didn't drop dead of altitude sickness, the tour operators first take you to Mt.
+To get you warmed up - that is, to make sure you didn't drop dead of altitude sickness, the tour operators first take you to Mt.
 Cheget - a mere 3040 metres.
 It was incredibly beautiful and carpeted with alpine flowers - pinks, big bluebells, soft white spider -like flowers and blue and purple spikes, as well as the first gentian I'd seen in decades.
 All around were the stunning peaks that form the border between continents and between Russia and Georgia, Abkhazia and Azerbaijan.

 I have to make a confession here.
 Although I have always opposed chairlifts on Mt.
 Wellington because the infrastucture would despoil the view, I did really enjoy zooming up thousands of metres, though I was a bit nervous at first.
 Russians were so blase about it all, carrying babies and bags loosely on their laps, often without even room to do up the safety chain while we soared over valleys and treetops, then sharp rocks and glaciers.
 I was also a bit worried about health and safety issues as there were no limits on the number of people allowed into the cable car at Dombay and a young man had to hold the doors shut so no -one fell out.
 My second adrenalin rush for the day!